 The statute of the International Court of Justice (ICJ) declares that the court, to decide cases in accordance with international law, shall apply:

-(a) international conventions, whether general or particular, establishing rules expressly recognized by the contesting states; (b) international custom, as evidence of a general practice accepted as law; (c) the general principles of law recognized by civilized nations; and (d) . . . judicial decisions and the teachings of the most highly qualified publicists of the various nations, as subsidiary means for the determination of rules of law.
+(a) International conventions, whether general or particular, establishing rules expressly recognized by the contesting states; (b) international custom, as evidence of a general practice accepted as law; (c) the general principles of law recognized by civilized nations; and (d) . . . judicial decisions and the teachings of the most highly qualified publicists of the various nations, as subsidiary means for the determination of rules of law.

 The use of the words “recognized” and “accepted” in this formulation emphasizes the importance of the subjective factor in appraising the value of material evidence of the law in conventions, practices, principles, precedents, and commentaries.